konveyor/move2kube-website/docs/tutorials/dotnetcore.md

         ZuulAnalyser: m2kassets/inbuilt/transformers/dockerfilegenerator/java/zuul/zuulanalyser.yaml
     ```

-    * In the plan, you can see that Move2Kube has detected all the four services (`dotnet5webapp`, `dotnet5angular`, `dotnet5react-redux`, `dotnet5react`) and relative paths of the detected `.csproj` and/or `.sln` files for each of the services.
+    * In the *plan*, you can see that Move2Kube has detected all the four services (`dotnet5webapp`, `dotnet5angular`, `dotnet5react-redux`, `dotnet5react`) and relative paths of the detected `.csproj` and/or `.sln` files for each of the services.
-    * Also, the plan file is saying that the applications can be transformed using Move2Kube's inbuilt `DotNetCore-Dockerfile` transformer.
+    * Also, the *plan* file is saying that the applications can be transformed using Move2Kube's inbuilt `DotNetCore-Dockerfile` transformer.

 2. Let's invoke `move2kube transform` on this *plan*.